yisyang/coursera-ml-course-week6/README.md

 Then put your example images into `./examples`.

-Execute `python run-keras.py -m p -l 24` to start training, where 24 is the last saved checkpoint under `./checkpoints`.
+Execute `python run-keras.py -m p -l 24` to start predicting, where 24 is the last saved checkpoint under `./checkpoints`.